openzipkin/brave-example/webflux5-sleuth/README.md

 instead of Java Config.

 In some cases, Sleuth has custom code that used Brave APIs.
-This example uses Sleuth-specific logic for instrumenting WebMVC and reporting spans to Zipkin.
+This example uses Sleuth-specific logic for instrumenting WebFlux and reporting spans to Zipkin.

 ### Zipkin Reporter 2.x